Inmate to be executed for San Antonio lovers' lane killing

 HUNTSVILLE, Texas (AP) - A Texas inmate scheduled to be executed Wednesday evening has insisted he wasn't involved in a San Antonio "lovers' lane" killing more than 14 years ago that sent him to death row.

-Juan Edward Castillo was condemned for the fatal shooting of a 19-year-old man in a robbery plot that testimony showed was carried out by Castillo and several friends.
+Juan Edward Castillo was condemned for the fatal shooting and robbery of a 19-year-old man that testimony showed was carried out by Castillo and several friends on a secluded road where the victim was enticed by the promise of drugs and sex.

 Castillo would be the 11th convicted killer put to death this year in the U.S. and the sixth given a lethal injection in Texas.